juliagu01/Tumble/Tumble/doc/readme.txt

        jumps, uses an ability, or finds a power-up.
 Provides a mute option on the start screen and during gameplay.
     2. save slots - saves the current state of the game at checkpoints to be reloaded at a later time.
 Allows for up to three separate slots.
 Colorful flags act as checkpoints during gameplay.
-    3. sprite animation - change to Tumble's shape during gameplay.
+    3. sprite animation (started) - change to Tumble's shape during gameplay.
 Can include breathing animation when player is at rest, bounce animations and particle systems during platform collisions, and a visual representation of power-ups as they are being used.
     4. parallax background - background that shifts as players move to different areas of the map.
 Adds a sense of perspective.
     5. pause screen (done) - simple screen that appears when player pauses the game.
 Provides the option to continue or